8 Pregnancy Hormones Impacting Your Fertility Journey

-Progesterone primarily supports your body in maintaining a pregnancy.
-It does this by thickening the uterine lining to welcome a fertilized egg and maintaining that lining throughout pregnancy.
+Progesterone primarily supports your body in maintaining a pregnancy (more details here).
+It does this through thickening the uterine lining to welcome a fertilized egg and maintaining that lining throughout pregnancy.

 Progesterone works on the smooth muscles and prevents uterine contractions so the uterus doesn’t reject the fetus.
 It also helps prime the glands involved in breastfeeding to get your breasts ready to start making milk.

 What is luteinizing hormone?

 LH is produced in the anterior pituitary gland and is responsible for triggering ovulation and the development of the corpus luteum in the ovary.
 During ovulation, LH levels surge and send a signal to the ovary that it’s time to release an egg.
 LH works on the follicle to burst and free up the egg for fertilization.

 LH’s main role is in ovulation and it doesn’t play much of a role in pregnancy.
 Once the follicle has burst, cells proliferate and it becomes the corpus luteum, producing progesterone.
 Early on in pregnancy, your brain shifts from producing hormones that support ovulation to those that maintain pregnancy so LH is no longer needed.
 LH levels typically drop and stay low across pregnancy.

 As the name suggests, follicle stimulating hormone triggers the ovaries to make eggs and estrogen by stimulating the follicles.
 Like LH, FSH is produced by the anterior pituitary gland in the brain and helps control your monthly cycle.
 They work together to tell follicles in the ovaries to begin maturing.
 It’s important for your ovaries to release an egg when you ovulate because only eggs can be fertilized.